porridgewithraisins/e2ee.js/README.md

 npm run --silent test:browser:gen
 ```

-and paste the JS it produces into the browser's console.
+and paste the JS it generates into the browser's console.

 ### Expected behaviour (as of June 2023)